Johannes Tautz: The war years and the rebuilding of the Waldorf schools

 Tautz experienced the years of war as a nightmare and decided on a vocation as educator.
 "In living and suffering through the events of the time it became clear to me that Europe would become a question of education after the war which would prepare the foundations for a society based on human dignity," is what he wrote in his autobiographical sketch.
 So he went on to complete his teacher's certificate in Marburg.

 After the war had turned into a world war with the entry of the United States, he was conscripted once again, was declared to be "not usable for war" and assigned clerical duties in the transport division in Cologne.
 Here he experienced the carpet bombing attacks and resulting conflagrations.
-In 1943 he was transferred to Lemberg in the Ukraine, where he joined his superior officer, an anthroposophist, in studying Rudolf Steiner's book on self-education How to Attain Knowledge of Higher Worlds.
+In 1943 he was transferred to Lemberg in Ukraine, where he joined his superior officer, an anthroposophist, in studying Rudolf Steiner's book on self-education How to Attain Knowledge of Higher Worlds.
 During the retreat he felt secure without any weapon.

 After the German capitulation, Tautz was imprisoned variously by the Czechs, Americans and Russians but managed to escape in the summer of 1945 back to his family in Bad Boll.
 He was soon approached by Erich Gabert in Stuttgart to join the Waldorf School that was about to be opened as its German and History teacher.
 On 1 November 1945 he stood before his first 9th grade at the Free Waldorf School, Uhlandshöhe.
 Shortly thereafter he met his future wife, who had also completed her PhD.
 Together they raised three sons.